Port Augusta: Aviation

 Port Augusta Airport, 6 km from the city, handles about 16,000 "fly-in fly-out" passengers a year who work at many mines in the north of South Australia.
 As of 2023, no other flights were available at the airport.
+Adelaide Airport is located 309 km south of Port Augusta.

 Climate

 Port Augusta has a hot desert climate (Köppen: BWh), with hot summers, mild winters and minimal precipitation year-round.
-Some authors define it as hot semi-arid climate (BSh).
+Some authors define it as a hot semi-arid climate (BSh).
 Temperatures vary throughout the year, with average maxima ranging from 34.1 C in January to 18.0 C in July, while average minima fluctuate between 19.5 C in January and 4.6 C in July.
 Mean annual rainfall is very low: 221.6 mm, spread between 72.2 precipitation days.
 There are 142.1 clear days and 92.4 cloudy days annually.
-Extreme temperatures have ranged from -4.5 C on 3 August 2014 to 49.5 C on 24 January 2019.
+Extreme temperatures have ranged from -4.5 C on 3 August 2014 to 50.0 C on 30 January 2026.
 Port Augusta has desert vegetation, although the city maintains with governmental aid with some plants adapted to aridity.
 Port Augusta is regarded as a desert environment by the local government.